 As the name suggests, World Password Day is a day intended to get people thinking about personal password strategies and taking action.
 A World Password Day survey found that although many people are aware of password best practices, work still remains to convert that awareness into action.
 Other takeaways from the survey include:

-85% of respondents claim they reuse passwords for multiple sites
+84% of respondents claim they reuse passwords for multiple sites.

-The second most popular response was “pen and paper”, followed by “computer docs”.
+The second most popular response was “pen and paper”, while password manager was third.

 24% of respondents had been affected by a data breach in the past 18 months.